What is Resin Bound Surfacing?

 If a new sub base is being installed fixed edgings should be positioned using sharp sand and cement to give a solid mix and help frame the area.
 Edgings must be proud of the finished sub base by 15-20mm to allow for the resin bound mixture.

-The sub base should be made of MOT type1 at a depth of 150mm.
+The sub base should be made of MOT type1.
 This should be rolled down with a vibrating roller until the stone is bound together giving a good solid surface.
 On top of the MOT type1 you can use either tarmacadam or concrete.
 It should be dependant on the specific job which is the best, concrete provides the ultimate strength while tarmacadam gives permeability.
 A minimum depth of 125mm for concrete and 75mm for tarmacadam should be use.

 If an existing surface is being used any cracks must be widened into a 'V' shape with a stone saw.
 The surface must be dry and free of weeds and algae.